 Apple, white grape, or white cranberry juice (no orange, tomato, grapefruit, or prune juice)

-Soda such as Sprite, 7-Up, ginger ale, Mountain Dew, or colas
+Soda such as Sprite, 7-Up, ginger ale, or any cola

 Clear hard candy, gum